Adventure Tour No. 300 E

 Breakfast at you hotel and END OF TOUR

-The prices include full board, starting with breakfast on day two and finishing with breakfast on day twelve, transport in air-conditioned car or micro bus with English speaking driver/ guide from the airport on arrival and back to Negombo.
+The prices are on request and include half board (Breakfast & dinner), starting with dinner on day one and finishing with breakfast on day twelve, transport in air-conditioned car or micro bus with English speaking driver/ guide from the airport on arrival and back to Negombo.
 The entrance fees to the sites and for activities mentioned are not included.
 As the operators pay the same prices as the guests, it makes sense that the guests pay these fees direct on the spot.
 The entrance fees amount to about USD 172.00 per person, children up to 12 years pay half.

 On the 24th December and 31st December there is a supplement inclusive of a gala dinner which varies from hotel to hotel.